arnav4567/aca_blockchain/assignment_4/README.md

 Data written to :  30c3cd3caffeddba392bf96ba71d02d8e16f531093e2f8380672d2aff84596f1.dat
 ```

-Data has been written.
+The data has been written.
 Now we verify the process by performing the reverse operation.
-Code for this is in assignment 4.
+The code for this process is present in assignment 4.

 ```
 PS C:\Users\arnav\Desktop\duplicate\assignment_3> cd..
 PS C:\Users\arnav\Desktop\duplicate> cd assignment_4